 One of the first steps in managing the stress of caregiving is seeking out support.
 This can come in many forms:

-It's crucial for caregivers to prioritize their own well-being, too.
+Caregivers must prioritize their well-being, too.
 Here are a few strategies to help manage stress:

 There are many resources available for caregivers, including:

 Start by thoroughly reviewing your health insurance policy.
 It's important to know what kinds of treatments, medications, and services your insurance covers.
 Pre-authorization may be required for some treatments, so check with your insurer beforehand.
-Dont hesitate to reach out to your insurance companys customer service for clarifications on coverage details specific to interstitial lung disease and cancer.
+Don't hesitate to reach out to your insurance co-customer service for clarifications on coverage details specific to interstitial lung disease and cancer.

 Beyond navigating the healthcare system, focusing on your well-being is equally important.
 Consider incorporating nutritional vegetarian diets rich in fruits, vegetables, and whole grains to support your health.
 Gentle exercises, as recommended by your healthcare team, can also help maintain your physical strength.